Keyrose557/Webhacking/README.md

 <br /> - Lets cause some damage...hmmm how about we just add a way to get back in.
 Add our own administrator ;).
 MAINTAIN ACCESS
 <br /> - Considerations: COVER YOUR TRACKS!!!

-### 2. (Required) Vulnerability Name or ID
+### 2. Vulnerable Plugin (CVE-2015-4133)

 - [ ] Summary:
-  - Vulnerability types:
+  - Vulnerability types: Arbitrary File Upload
-  - Tested in version:
+  - Tested in version: 3.1.3
-  - Fixed in version:
+  - Fixed in version: 3.1.4
 - [ ] GIF Walkthrough:
 - [ ] Steps to recreate:
 - [ ] Affected source code: